MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/relationships.md

 > - [!INCLUDE[cc_preview_features_expect_changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

 Besides entities, in customer 360 you can also define and utilise *Relationships*.
+Those are useful for segmentation and other purposes.
+Important note to make here is that during the **Merge** process some relationships were already created behind the scenes.
+Those are called **System Relationships** and they are used to dictate the way the segmentation module will work around your specific data.
+As visualized below,

-Those are useful for segmentation, x and other purposes.
-The *Relationships Page* shown below includes five columns.
-We will explore these from left to right:
+In addition, you can define **Customzied Relationships** by using the **Relationships Page** that is shown below.
+This screen includes five columns and we will explore these from left to right:

 - **Relationship Name**: That is the name that you, as a user, assign to that relationship so it will be considered as an entity
 - **Source Entity**: That is the name of the entity that is used as a source in that unidirectional/bidirectional relationship